Easter traditions around the world: who delivers the eggs?

 The kids have fun munching regardless.

 Here in Ireland, Easter is celebrated by families up and down the country, with or without the assistance of a certain oversized bunny.

-As the supermarkets fill up with Easter eggs the size of an average three-year-old, we are transported back to our childhood, with memories of egg hunts around the garden and chocolate for breakfast suddenly being perfectly acceptable.
+As we watch the kids unpack Easter eggs the size of an average three-year-old this morning, we are transported back to our childhood, with memories of egg hunts around the garden and chocolate for breakfast suddenly being perfectly acceptable.

 In addition to the Easter Bunny, who will hide eggs around the house for the children of Sweden, an old tradition here is the so-called Easter Witch or 'Påskkärring'.
 Swedish children dress up as witches or old ladies and go from house to house with pictures they’ve drawn in hopes of receiving some sweets in exchange for their hard work.
 The Easter Witch is also a tradition in Finland.

 In France, there is a lovely Easter story told to children.
 Since no church bells ring in France from Good Friday to Easter Sunday, legend has it that all the bells fly to Rome on Good Friday.
 There they are blessed, and return on Easter Sunday loaded with chocolate eggs and other sweets.
 On their way back, they drop the treats over the cities and villages in France for the children to find.